 19. Don’t use conventional dish soap or detergent

 Think that these liquids we put in the washing machine or dishwasher go straight down the drain and into rivers and seas.

-There are many alternatives to this – non-toxic and sometimes even plastic-free, YEY.
+There are many alternatives to these products – non-toxic and sometimes even plastic-free, like these solid skincare products.

 Now it’s your turn.
-What are your tips to create an eco-friendly home on rent?
+What are your tips to create your rented eco-haven?